tytydraco/yessleep/out/Bones_for_Buddy.md

 Buddy yelled for his dog, holding the lantern in front of him.

-He stumbled over roots, falling more than once and covering himself in dirt.
-There was no telling how long he’d been out there, but the oil in the lamp was depleting and the flame was growing smaller and smaller.
+He stumbled over roots, falling more than once, covering himself in dirt.
+There was no telling how long he’d been out there, but the oil in the lamp was depleting and the flame was growing smaller.

 “Buddy!
 Please come here, boy!”